Face mask killing sparks radicalization fears in Germany | DW | 21.09.2021

 The suspect fled the scene but then gave himself up to police on Sunday morning.

-In the wake of the incident, the Green party candidate to succeed Angela Merkel as chancellor said she was "very concerned about the radicalization" within Germany's Querdenken (Lateral Thinking) movement, which includes people who oppose masks and vaccines, conspiracy theorists and far-right extremists.
+In the wake of the incident, the Green candidate to succeed Angela Merkel as chancellor said she was "very concerned about the radicalization" within Germany's Querdenken (Lateral Thinking) movement, which includes people who oppose masks and vaccines, among them conspiracy theorists and far-right extremists.

-Annalena Baerbock tweeted society as a whole must "stand against this growing hatred."
+Annalena Baerbock tweeted that society as a whole must "stand against this growing hatred."

-Authorities didn't immediately say whether the suspect was associated with the movement which has come under increasing scrutiny from security services during the pandemic.
+Authorities didn't immediately say whether the suspect was associated with the movement, which has come under increasing scrutiny from security services.

-The SPD candidate to replace Merkel, Olaf Scholz, said on Twitter he was "shocked that someone is killed because they wanted to protect themselves and others.
+The SPD candidate to replace Merkel, Olaf Scholz, wrote on Twitter that he was "shocked that someone is killed because they wanted to protect themselves and others.
 As a society, we must resolutely oppose hatred."

 "We must not allow this pandemic to be reduced to something banal, as some political groups do," he was quoted as saying by the DPA news agency.

-The German police union (GdP) issued an urgent warning on Tuesday regarding the denial of the coronavirus and said this was "the first killing in connection" with the pandemic, while also "noticing" an increase in radicalization within the Querdenken movement.
+The GdP German police union issued an urgent warning on Tuesday regarding the denial of the coronavirus and said this was "the first killing in connection" with the pandemic, while also noting an increase in radicalization within the Querdenken movement.

-The International Auschwitz Committee in Berlin also aired its concerns as its vice president spoke of Querdenken's ability to spread "hate and violence" prompted by "right-wing extremism and conspiracy theories."
+The International Auschwitz Committee in Berlin also aired its concerns as the group's vice president spoke of Querdenken's ability to spread "hate and violence" prompted by "right-wing extremism and conspiracy theories."

 The head of the domestic intelligence agency in the eastern state of Thuringia, Stephan Kramer, told the RND media group that the gas station killing was "no surprise to me in view of the steady escalation in recent weeks."